About the Mindfulness Based Cognitive Therapy course

-The Mindfulness Based Cognitive Therapy (MBCT) programme has been shown to be very effective in preventing depressive relapse and in helping people who are struggling with other difficulties, including anxiety and stress-related issues and physical pain.
+The Mindfulness Based Cognitive Therapy (MBCT) programme has been shown to be very effective in preventing depressive relapse and in helping people who are struggling with other difficulties, including:

 MBCT is included in the National Institute of Clinical Excellence (NICE) guidelines as a recommended line of treatment for adults who experience recurrent depression: Recommendations | Depression in adults: treatment and management | Guidance | NICE